taihangd/TRACER/README.md

 ### code
 - cache_data folder
   - The cache data and corresponding generation files.
-- checkpoints folder
-  - The trained model is saved here.
 - datasets folder
   - The datasets classes files.
 If you want to test on your own datasets, try add the corresponding files here.
 - modules folder